TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Experimental Evaluation

-\textbf{Blackbox robustness.} Figure~\ref{fig:blackbox-curve} shows the \emph{Robust Accuracy} performance of TRS and different baseline ensembles including \textit{Vanilla ensemble}, ADP, GAL, and CVERGE, against blackbox transfer attacks under different perturbation bound $\epsilon$.
-As we can see, the TRS ensemble achieves competitive robust accuracy with DVERGE when $\epsilon$ is very small, and TRS beats all the baseline works when $\epsilon$ is large.
+\textbf{Blackbox robustness.} Figure~\ref{fig:blackbox-curve} shows the \emph{Robust Accuracy} performance of TRS compared with different baseline ensembles under different perturbation budget $\epsilon$.
+As we can see, the TRS ensemble achieves competitive robust accuracy with DVERGE when $\epsilon$ is very small, and TRS beats \emph{all} the baselines significantly when $\epsilon$ is large.
 Precisely speaking, TRS ensemble achieves over $85\%$ robust accuracy against transfer attack with $\epsilon=0.4$ on MNIST while the second-best ensemble (DVERGE) only achieves $20.2\%$.
-Also for CIFAR-10, TRS ensemble achieves over $25\%$ robust accuracy against transfer attack when $\epsilon=0.06$, while all the other baseline ensembles' robust accuracy are lower than $6\%$.
-This implies that our proposed TRS ensemble has strong generalization ability w.r.t robustness against large $\epsilon$ adversarial attack than other ensembles by enforcing both small gradient similarity and model smoothness at the same time.
-We put the numerical blackbox robust accuracy evaluation results in the \Cref{adx:sec-blackbox-results}.
+Also on CIFAR-10, TRS ensemble achieves over $25\%$ robust accuracy against transfer attack when $\epsilon=0.06$, while all the other baseline ensembles achieve robust accuracy lower than $6\%$.
+This implies that our proposed TRS ensemble has stronger generalization ability in terms of robustness against large $\epsilon$ adversarial attacks compared with other ensembles.
+We also put more details of the robust accuracy under blackbox attacks in \Cref{adx:sec-blackbox-results}.

 \textbf{Adversarial transferability.} Figure~\ref{fig:transferability} shows the adversarial transferability matrix of different ensembles against $50$-steps PGD attack with $\epsilon=0.3$ for MNIST and $\epsilon=0.04$ for CIFAR-10.
-Cell $(i, j), i \neq j$ represent the transfer attack success rate evaluated on $j$-th base model by using the $i$-th base model as the surrogate model.
-Lower number in each cell indicates that the corresponding model is more robust.
-The diagonal cells, say, $(i, i)$ refers to $i$-th base model's attack success rate, which reflects the vulnerability of a single model.
-From these figures, we can see while base models show their vulnerabilities against adversarial attack, only DVERGE and TRS ensemble could achieve low adversarial transferability among base models by adapting effective diverse training.
-We should also notice that though GAL applied the similar gradient cosine similarity term to our \emph{similarity loss} $\mathcal{L}_{\text{sim}}$, it still can not achieve low adversarial transferability due to the lack of model smoothness enforcement.
+Cell $(i, j)$ where $i \neq j$ represents the transfer attack success rate evaluated on $j$-th base model by using the $i$-th base model as the surrogate model.
+Lower number in each cell indicates lower transferability and thus potentially higher ensemble robustness.
+The diagonal cell $(i, i)$ refers to $i$-th base model's attack success rate, which reflects the vulnerability of a single model.
+From these figures, we can see that while base models show their vulnerabilities against adversarial attack, only DVERGE and TRS ensemble could achieve low adversarial transferability among base models.
+We should also notice that though GAL applied a similar gradient cosine similarity loss as our loss term $\mathcal{L}_{\text{sim}}$, GAL still can not achieve low adversarial transferability due to the lack of model smoothness enforcement, which is one of our key contributions in this paper.